awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 ### PostgreSQL Extensions Supported in the Preview Environment<a name="preview-environment-extensions"></a>

-The PostgreSQL extensions supported in the Database Preview Environment are listed following\.
+The PostgreSQL extensions supported in the Database Preview Environment are listed in the following table\.

 | Extension | Version |